fp7mplane/protocol-ri/doc/protocol-spec.md

 ### Flexibility and Extensibility

 First, given the heterogeneity of the measurement tools and techniques applied, it is necessary for the protocol to be as *flexible* and *extensible* as possible.
 Therefore, the architecture in its simplest form consists of only two entities and one relationship, as shown in the diagram below: *n* clients connect to *m* components via the mPlane protocol.
-Anything which can speak the mPlane protocol and exposes capabilites thereby is a component; anything which can understand these capabilities and send specifications to invoke them is a client.
+Anything which can speak the mPlane protocol and exposes capabilities thereby is a component; anything which can understand these capabilities and send specifications to invoke them is a client.
 Everything a component can do, from the point of view of mPlane, is entirely described by its capabilities.
 Capabilities are even used to expose optional internal features of the protocol itself, and provide a method for built-in protocol extensibility.

 ![The simplest form of the mPlane architecture](./img/extremely-simple-architecture.png)